umerkang66/notesreact/README.md

 ### 2. Custom Filename & Port

-You can specify a custom filename and port:
+You can specify a custom filename and port.

 ```bash
 notesreact serve my-notes.json --port 4005